jpswade/jpswade.github.io/_posts/2008-06-18-what-is-a-hacker.md

 **So do you think a modder different from a hacker?**

-In my opinion, and in the context of software engineering a hacker is someone who essentially makes the application do something it wouldn&#8217;t normally do, which is effectively exactly what a modder is.
+In my opinion, and in the context of software engineering a hacker is someone who essentially makes the application do something it wouldn't normally do, which is effectively exactly what a modder is.

-If you look at some of the most commonly used software applications used at the very core of the internet including Apache HTTPD and BIND, you&#8217;ll soon find out that they are made up from many of hacks and workarounds.
+If you look at some of the most commonly used software applications used at the very core of the internet including Apache HTTPD and BIND, you'll soon find out that they are made up from many of hacks and workarounds.

 However, this type of hacker would be a software hacker, a distant relative of the security expert.